bioinf-benchmarking/mapping-benchmarking/Readme.md

 #### Help defining the benchmarks

 If you have experience with using read mappers, you may have an idea about what are important performance features of read mappers.
-We want to include benchmarks in this pipeline that show a broad range of relevant features and how read mappers behave under different circumstance.
+We want to include benchmarks in this pipeline that show a broad range of relevant features and how read mappers behave under different circumstances.
 If you see anything that is currently missing, feel free to reach out.
 For instance, we hope to implement benchmarking on long reads, which would require someone with experience from long read mapping to help us define what is important to benchmark.

 #### Helping writing the manuscript
 We are currently writing a short manuscript describing the project.
 This will likely be posted in BioRxiv later this spring.
 If you are interested in helping with the writing, feel free to reach out.
-It is possible to help writing (describing the project, creating figures, etc) without having to contribute to the code.
+It is possible to help writing (describing the project, creating figures, etc.) without having to contribute to the code.
+The manuscript is [open and under development here](https://docs.google.com/document/d/11wD5-3-rqs-tInI8CKWhQsRvsNzuMBb9SEDDlL8oyPg/edit?usp=sharing).

 #### Add new read-mappers to the pipeline